-The City will annually monitor the status of farmworker housing as part of their annual report to HCD on Housing Element progress and evaluate if City efforts are effective in facilitating the provision of farmworker housing.
-If appropriate, the City will make necessary changes to enhance opportunities and incentives for farmworker housing development.
+The City will annually monitor the status of farmworker housing as part of its annual report to HCD on Housing Element progress and evaluate if City incentives are effective in facilitating the provision of farmworker housing.
+The City will make necessary changes to enhance opportunities and incentives for farmworker housing development as needed.